 The OiTV available to its subscribers, the OiPlay, an extra plus with channels that are not available on TV through a platform of streaming exclusive.
 By means of the contracted package, the subscriber has productions from the channels Crackle, Noggin and a special curator contained in the menu Oi Collection - check availability.

 The future is promising, given that the Disney and the Apple have already announced their futures streams scheduled to launch in the second half of 2019.
 Disney + will invest in nostalgic programming (which is no small feat) through new acquisitions, including Fox and new productions, Disney + Originals.

-The “little apple” streaming, on the other hand, invested in technology and in the high Hollywood: Brie Larson, Jason Momoa, Steven Spielberg, Jennifer Aniston, Steve Carell, Jennifer Garner, Oprah Winfrey and JJ Abrams, are examples of professionals who will act, produce and direct some titles already confirmed by the content management of AppleTV +.
+The “apple” streaming, on the other hand, invested in technology and in the high echelon of Hollywood: Brie Larson, Jason Momoa, Steven Spielberg, Jennifer Aniston, Steve Carell, Jennifer Garner, Oprah Winfrey and JJ Abrams, are examples of professionals who will act, produce and direct some titles already confirmed by the content management of AppleTV +.